nf-s/tas-convict-datavis-d3/README.md

 - There is no loading indicator - so the screen may stay blank for ~20 seconds while the data is loading

-- This is made for touchscreen - it doesn't work very well with a mouse.
+- This is made for touchscreen - it doesn't work very well with a mouse

 - Best performance with **Google Chrome**